 • Do I have guaranteed or extended replacement cost coverage?

-• Has my personal property coverage kept pace with what I actually own?
+• Has my personal property coverage kept up with what I actually own?

-• Are high-value items (jewelry, art, instruments, collectibles) scheduled separately?
+• Are high-value items (jewelry, art, instruments, collectibles) covered separately?

 • Do I have an umbrella policy?
-(Recommended if you have significant assets)
+(Worth considering if you have real assets)

 Home changes to report

-• Any renovation, addition, or major improvement completed this year
+• Any renovation, addition, or major improvement this year

 • New pool, hot tub, deck, or outbuilding